Notice of Annual General Meeting

-The Annual General Meeting of Hexagon Purus AS will be held on 27 April 2021 at 12:30 CEST at the company's offices in Korsegata 4B, Aalesund, Norway.
+The Annual General Meeting (AGM) of shareholders of Norwegian Finans Holding ASA will be held on Tuesday 27 April 2021 at 17.00.
+The AGM will be held digitally using electronic voting.

-Please find attached the notice of the Annual General Meeting with attendance/proxy forms and the Board of Directors' proposed resolutions for the Annual General Meeting.
+Please find attached the notice and guidelines for participation, which are also available at the Company's website: https://www.banknorwegian.no/OmOss/InvestorRelations/GeneralMeeting

-Due to COVID-19, and to ensure accomplishment of the Annual General Meeting, shareholders are requested to participate in the Annual General Meeting by;

 This information is subject to the disclosure requirements pursuant to Section 5-12 the Norwegian Securities Trading Act